There were 1.4 million light-vehicle sales in July, down 1 percent from June but up 9.1 percent from July 2013.

-June 2014 YTD light-vehicle sales amounted to 8.1 million up 4.2 percent from a year ago.
-The June 2014 Seasonally Adjusted Annual Rate (SAAR*) for light-vehicle sales was 16.9 million.
-The last time the SAAR reached 16.9 million was August 2005.
-June 2014 was the third month, this year, to record a SAAR value that exceeded 16.0 million.
+Year-to-date light-vehicle sales in July amounted to 9.6 million units, up 4.9 percent from a year ago.
+The July 2014 Seasonally Adjusted Annual Rate (SAAR*) for light-vehicle sales was 16.4 million.
+This marked the fourth time that the SAAR exceeded 16 million this year.

-In June 2014 YTD figures, car sales held a market share of 48.0 percent with sales down 10 basis points from a year ago while corresponding figures for light trucks put the light-truck share at 52.0 percent with sales up 8.4 percent from a year ago.
+In July YTD figures, car sales held a market share of 47.8 percent, with sales up 60 basis points from a year ago, while corresponding figures for light trucks put the light-truck share at 52.2 percent, with sales up 9.1 percent from a year ago.
+(Read more)

 |About NADA Market Beat